SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/waits.en.md

 This comes with some challenges that we will discuss here.

 From experience,
-most intermittents that arise from use of Selenium and WebDriver are connected to _race conditions_ that occur between the browser and the user's instructions.
+most intermittent issues that arise from use of Selenium and WebDriver are connected to _race conditions_ that occur between the browser and the user's instructions.
 An example could be that the user instructs the browser to navigate to a page,